 What are the best types of wood chips for creating compost?

-The best types of wood chips for composting are deciduous trees such as maple, oak, and birch.
-These types of trees have a higher carbon to nitrogen ratio, which is ideal for composting.
-Avoid using coniferous trees such as pine or spruce as they have a higher resin content, which can inhibit the composting process.
+Choose wood chips from deciduous trees like maple, oak, and birch for composting.
+These trees offer a higher carbon-to-nitrogen ratio, which supports effective decomposition.
+Avoid using chips from coniferous trees such as pine or spruce, since their high resin content slows down the composting process.

 Can urine or urea be used to accelerate the composting process of wood chips?